aziz-usenov1/Term-2/README.md

 ![hypothesis3](https://github.com/user-attachments/assets/f475789b-e48d-4e7a-a493-af651d49597e)

 _Conclusion_: The analysis demonstrates that LinkedIn consistently reports higher average hourly wages compared to the BLS across most U.S. states.
-This aligns with the hypothesis that LinkedIn focuses on professional and specialized roles, which typically offer higher wages.
 On a national level, LinkedIn wages are 24.58% higher than BLS wages, further supporting the idea that LinkedIn caters to higher-paying industries and job markets.

 **Hypothesis 4**.
 LinkedIn-reported wages are consistently higher than BLS wages across key industries due to LinkedIn's focus on specialized, professional, and high-demand roles, compared to the broader coverage of the BLS data.